 Optional: Change your base-url

-NB: Change URL to the url you want Magento to listen on.
-In case you want to use your appname as a base-url (when you’re still testing) use http://domein.hypernode.io .
+NB: Change URL to the URL you want Magento to listen on.
+In case you want to use your appname as a base-url (when you’re still testing) use http://appname.hypernode.io.

 Configure Redis as Cache Backend

-Follow the steps mentioned in article Configure Redis to configure Redis as your cache backend.
+Follow the steps mentioned in the article Configure Redis to configure Redis as your cache backend.

 Optional: configure Lesti::FPC